mosman7/Cloud_Computing_AWS/ec2_Instances.md

  ![instance5](https://user-images.githubusercontent.com/115226294/199496959-28b169fa-048d-4504-b629-4d95a2802df9.png)

-# Connect to the instance VM
+# How to connect to the instance VM

 - select the instance in question and click connect at the top
 - navigate to the ssh tab and copy the link at the bottom